 The value of this speaker for all kinds of audio is clear.
 You will enjoy the result of the imaginary center formed by your left and right speakers.
 These speakers are especially beneficial when you’re in a small space (for example, if you employ bookshelf speakers).
 They’re also helpful if the speakers are close to the audio input.

 If you scatter the speakers across an ample space, what will happen?
-A decent quality center channel speaker will ensure that the sound quality doesn’t become distorted.
+A decent quality center channel speaker under $1000 will ensure that the sound quality doesn’t become distorted.
 However, if the center sound becomes faint, your audio sound quality will become muddled.

 Center Channel Speaker Choices